northswiss/styleguide/how_to_write_a_component.md

 ### Routing

-In [React Router](https://reacttraining.com/react-router/) a router is defined with the `Route` component.
+In [React Router](https://reacttraining.com/react-router/) a route is defined by rendering the `Route` component.
 Therefore presentational components are the best place to put routing logic:

 ```jsx
 // @flow